SumayyaPanju/GravityGym/testing.md

 **Information**
 * White space next to the full width image
 * DevTools was used to identify the reason for the white space.
-* 12px padding was causing this issuse.
+* 12px padding was causing this issues.
 Padding is set to 0.

 **Screenshots:**
 |Identified                                                         |Fixed                                                      |